indicationredfield/Self-Induced-Attack/README.md

 ### Comparison of Plain Attacker and Jailbreak Attacker

-In order to evaluate the performance of the **Plain Attacker** and **Jailbreak Attacker**, we conducted a series of experiments using a test dataset of 100 prompts.
+In order to evaluate the performance of the **Plain Attacker** and **Jailbreak Attacker**, we conducted a series of experiments using a test dataset of 100 prompts(first 100 prompts from https://huggingface.co/datasets/mlabonne/harmful_behaviors/blob/main/data/test-00000-of-00001.parquet).
 The results are summarized below.

 #### Plain Attacker:
 - **Attack Success Rate (ASR)**: 0.01